FRCBS/KIR-imputation/README.md

       --out ./test/1kG_data/chr19_phase3_KIR
 ```

 Running the KIR imputation script.
-Input arguments in order are: path to the folder containing the models, genotype dosages (.raw) and SNPs (.bim) in plink format, and path to the output folder.
+The positional arguments are: path to the folder containing the models, genotype dosages (.raw) and SNPs (.bim) in plink format, and path to the output folder.
 ```
 mkdir ./test/1kG_KIR_imputation
 Rscript ./src/run_KIR_imputation.R \